 Below, we will look over five unique models and see which might be best suited for your needs.
 Whether you fish from a kayak or from the shore, there’s an affordable fish finder for you.

 Whether you are highly experienced and searching for the best fishing spot in your area, or you are a beginner looking to find that next trophy fish, there is a wide range of fish finders under 500 that will do exactly what you need.

 Best Fish Finder and GPS Combo Under $500: Reviews

 When it comes to an ideal fish finder, the price can make a huge difference in what you get as far as beneficial features and abilities.
 For fish finders under $500, you can expect several standard features across all models reviewed.

 However, a few stand out from the crowd by offering a little bit extra to give you that edge when it comes to fishing.

 For this review, we went over five highly recommended fish finders of similar price points.
 After thoroughly reviewing all of them, the top pick was the Humminbird Helix 7 G3 because of its dual spectrum sonar coverage and triple scanning modes (although we are technically cheating a bit because it is usually sold at just over the $500 mark in price).

-You’ll be hard pressed to find another fish finder in this price point that offers the same range of features.
+You’ll be hard-pressed to find another fish finder at this price point that offers the same range of features.

 The Helix 7 G3 model has noticeable improvement over older variations of the Helix line.
 It is among popular fish finders to consider for those that are not yet sure which features are most important to them.